ahmadfajar/vue3-mdb-docs/docs/reference/classes/popupmanager.md

 ---
-description: Singleton instance that help manage the popup elements.
+description: A singleton instance that help manage the popup elements.
 ---

-# PopupManager Class
+# PopupManager

 ::: lead
-Singleton instance that help manage the popup elements.
+A singleton instance that help manage the popup elements.
 :::

 <div class="doc-api">